Learning more skills through optimistic exploration: Unsupervised skill learning through variational infomax

 We now formalize our setting of interest: unsupervised skill learning through variational information maximization~\citep{gregor2016vic, eysenbach2018diayn, warde-farley2018discern, hansen2020visr, baumli2021rvic}.
 We consider a Markov decision process (MDP), defined by the tuple $\mathcal{M} = \left(\mathcal{S}, \mathcal{A}, p_\text{E}, \rho, r, \gamma\right)$, where $\mathcal{S}$ and $\mathcal{A}$ are state and action spaces, respectively, the environment dynamics $ p_\text{E}\!\left(s' \mid s, a\right)$ specifies the probability of transitioning to state $s' \in \mathcal{S}$ when taking action $a \in \mathcal{A}$ in state $s \in \mathcal{S}$, $\rho\!\left(s\right)$ denotes the probability of starting an episode in state $s$, and $\gamma \in \left[0,1\right)$ is a discount factor.
 Since we focus on unsupervised training, we ignore the environmental reward $r$.

-The goal of our agents is to learn a repertoire of skills, indexed by the latent variable $Z$.
-Our agents seek to learn a policy $\pi_\theta\!\left(a \mid s, z\right)$ (parameterized by $\theta$) mapping from states and latent variables to distributions over actions.
-The latent variables are sampled $z \sim p\!\left(Z\right)$ at the beginning of each trajectory and fixed throughout, so that each $z \in \mathcal{Z}$ represents a temporally extended behavior.
-In general, we allow the skill trajectory length $T$ to differ from the episode length, such that a new skill might be resampled within an episode.
+Our agents seek to learn a repertoire of skills, indexed by the latent variable $Z$ and represented by the policy $\pi_\theta\!\left(a \mid s, z\right)$, which is parameterized by $\theta$ and maps from states and latent variables to distributions over actions.
+The latent variables are sampled $z \sim p\!\left(Z\right)$ at the beginning of each trajectory and then fixed, so each $z$ represents a temporally extended behavior.
+The skill trajectory length $T$ may differ from the episode length, thus a new skill might be resampled within an episode.

 For conciseness, we will denote trajectories sampled from the policy by $\tau \sim \pi\!\left(z\right)$ when conditioning on a particular skill $z$, and $\tau \sim \pi$ when collecting trajectories across skills.
 To simplify our discussion, and because it is the most common case in practice, we will assume that $Z$ is categorical with cardinality $N_Z$, although much of the discussion carries over to continuous $Z$.